mdaley6/internet_mess/README.md

-# internet_mess
+# Internet Mess
-A mess of a website to test &amp; build whatever whatever I feel like
+A repository that contains a hot mess of a website
+I made it to build test &amp; build whatever whatever I feel like stress freeeeee

-*In Progress Features*
+**In Progress Features**
 - Trivia Game
 - Golf Card Game

-*Completed Features*
+**Completed Features**
 - lol